m-reza-rahman/java-on-app-service/spring-boot/README.md

 Open a [Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) from the Azure Portal.

-Fill in `<your suffix>` and run the following command to clean up existing schema.
+Fill in `<your suffix>` and run the following command to clean up any existing schema.

 ```bash
 export DATABASE_SERVER_NAME=todo-db-<your suffix>